 - Oakdale Road, Dudley

-The Fernleigh Track shared pathway is a joint project of Lake Macquarie and Newcastle City Councils.
+The Fernleigh Track shared pathway is a joint project of Lake Macquarie City Council and the City of Newcastle.
 Funding for this project was provided by both Councils and State and Federal Government grants.